The main rate of corporation tax

 Annual investment allowance

-Since 6 April 2014 employers have been able to make a claim to reduce their secondary class 1 NIC bill by up to £2,000 each year.
-From April 2016, the employment allowance will increase to £3,000 a small solace for the next point…
+Since 6 April 2014 employers have been able to make a claim to reduce their secondary class 1 NIC bill.
+This is the Annual Employment Allowance, which, from 6th April 2020, is £4,000.

 Taxation of dividends for individuals